 What you can deduce from this example is that you need to have at least 162 leads in order to obtain zero profit.

-Rather than making calculations to know the lead break-even point for your digital campaign, some tools are providing you the same information automatically;
+Rather than making calculations to know the lead break-even point for your digital campaign, some tools will provide you the same information automatically.

 To sum up, if your overall value of a lead is more than your total lead cost, it means your lead generation program is a winning one!